You’ll find us at 168 Stanmore Road, Linwood, Christchurch (click here for a map) near the intersection with Avonside Drive.

 Many of our community activities are held in St Francis Hall ( which is also available for rental).

 Our Parish Vision is to:

-- Work towards having sustainable buildings that will meet the needs of the faith community and enable outreach to the wider Avonside community.
+- Work towards meeting the needs of the faith community and enable outreach to the wider Avonside community.

-After ten years of waiting, a new church is to be built at Avonside.
-The site was blessed at 9am on August the 10th 2020.
-Now, October 2021, the building is almost finished and we expect to be using it well before the end of the year.
-The new church is being built on the site of the original church.
+After ten years of waiting, our new church is built at Avonside.
+The site was blessed at 9am on the 10th August 2020.
+The new church was built on the site of the original church.

-So, this parish started as a largely rural one situated in the middle of swampy ground which was somewhat treacherous to travel over in wintry wet conditions.
-Now the parish covers a great deal smaller area and the church centre is situated in an inner- city area of Christchurch.
+This parish started as a largely rural one situated in the middle of swampy ground which was somewhat treacherous to travel over in wintry wet conditions.
+Now the parish covers a much smaller area and the church centre is situated in an inner-city area of Christchurch.
 In 1857 the first church was consecrated here on the present site; it was the first Anglican church in Canterbury to be consecrated by Bishop Harper.
-However, services were held here in this area from 1855.
+However, services were held here, in this area, from 1855.

 Through the generosity of parishioners and friends, the original cob church gave way to the historic stone church which was constructed in stages between 1874 and 1954.
 The foundation of the stone structure was laid in 1874.
 The architect Benjamin Woolfield Mountfort was an active member of the parish and had been responsible for the additions and alterations to the original building as well as designing the brick vicarage, sited where Harper Gardens stands today.
 By 1876, a new chancel, organ chamber and transepts replaced the original ones using basalt from Halswell Quarry, limestone for dressings, red and black glazed tiles, and slate for the roof.